 Sometimes it is hard to pin down what exactly it is that makes me fall for a particular hotel.
 That’s how it is with Armonia Bay in Samos.
 It somehow evoked childhood memories of family vacations in the south of France or northern Italy.
 The marble-floored reception and lounge area, the unassuming architecture, the French windows opening on to small balconies, the checkerboard floor tiles on the terrace all give it an irresistibly (and probably unintentionally) old-fashioned feeling.
 But in a very refreshing way.
-The hotel was completely full when I stayed, but it still had a quiet and laid-back atmosphere, and I was impressed how hosts Elpida and John seemed to know every guest by name, and took their time to ask about their day, give restaurant recommendations, and help with travel arrangements.
-Spread over several floors, the 24 bedrooms are maybe a little standard in their layout, but new beds are superb and marble bathrooms have been thoroughly modernised.
-All rooms have a balcony or private terrace.
+The hotel was completely full when I stayed, but it still had a quiet and laid-back atmosphere, and I was impressed how the staff seemed to know every guest by name, and took their time to ask about their day, give restaurant recommendations, and help with travel arrangements.
+Spread over several floors, the 24 bedrooms are maybe a little standard in their layout, but there are superb new beds and marble bathrooms that have been thoroughly modernised.
+All rooms at Armonia Bay have a balcony or private terrace.
 Most look out to the sea, while a few have a view of greenery.
-Outside there are gardens and a lovely terrace with a swimming pool, and the beach is only five minutes’ walk away
+Outside there are gardens and a lovely terrace with a swimming pool, and the beach is only five minutes’ walk away.

 The mellow atmosphere which permeates Hotel Armonia Bay, the friendliness, the light, the sea views, and the location, so close to one of the most beautiful beaches of Samos.

 During the summer, the beach usually gets crowded.
 But rent a car (kind of a must on this relatively large island) and you will find quieter swimming spots as well.